Care assessment process in Northern Ireland

 A community care assessment tells a Health and social care (HSC) trust about the help a person needs.
 This is followed by a review of their social care needs and may also be followed by a financial assessment.

-- Paying for care in Northern Ireland
+- Paying for care and support in Northern Ireland

 - You are here: Care assessment process in Northern Ireland